Som23Git/k8s-learning/certified-kubernetes-administrator/README.md

 ### Kube Controller Manager

-It amnaged various contorleler in k8s, it has its own responbsibliities:
+It manages various controllers in a k8s cluster and it has its own responsibilities:

 - Node controllers
     * Monitoring the status of the nodes, and tries to add the nodes if they are failed.